Texiwill/aac-lib/base/README.md

 ### Description
 A bash script to automatically install all the requirements to use Ansible to add functionality to a Linux installations.
-This includes Ansible playbooks to install PowerCLI w/PowerNSX, ovftool, DNSCrypt, vctui, LinuxVSM, vCLI, and others.
+This includes Ansible playbooks to install PowerCLI w/PowerNSX & PowerVRA, ov-import/ovftool, DNSCrypt, vctui, LinuxVSM, vCLI, and others.

 Why did I create these scripts?
 To help keep my configuration up to date across Linux and to install specific items like PowerCLI and